 Thina Dube’s work has long explored identity politics in South Africa: he frequently references identity’s many layers, both visible and hidden, and its fluid qualities, constantly changing and responding to social environments.

-Using his own skillfully crafted handmade paper, Thina Dube’s work explores the politics of language in South Africa, and the ways in which individual identities are dramatically shaped by what languages they can or cannot speak.
-In particular he is interested in English as means of control and manipulation in relation to indigenous South African languages.
-In some art works, he intersperses texts in different South African languages, some of whose pages are partially burned, evoking notions of erasure and disappearance as well as the rage of political protest.
+Often using his own skillfully crafted handmade paper, Thina has, amongst other themes, explored the politics of language in South Africa, and the ways in which individual identities are dramatically shaped by what languages they can or cannot speak.

 View Thina’s catalogue for Investec Cape Town Art Fair 2022.

 View Thina’s catalogue for the 1-54 Contemporary Art Fair London 2021.